 - Review and iterate to obtain the most efficient solutions

-- Prefer UI elements which are simple, clear and original
+- Prefer UI elements that are simple, clear, and original

-- Create unique and recognizable visual feature (including icons, mascots, characters and so on)
+- Create unique and recognizable visual features (including icons, mascots, characters, and so on)

 - Include interesting animation and transitions